 Base Ingredients for Your Salad

-Creating a healthy salad begins with the right base ingredients.
-These elements are the core of a fulfilling meal.
-Picking the right ingredients ensures your healthy salad ideas are tasty and well-rounded.
-Start by choosing items that bring flavor, texture, and nutrition without adding too many calories.
+A good salad starts with good ingredients.
+(8 words) These elements are the core of a fulfilling meal.
+Choosing the right ingredients will make your healthy salad ideas delectable and full-bodied.
+Select ingredients imparting flavor, texture, and nutrients while minimizing added calories.

 Leafy Greens: The Foundation